Destinations Italy Sardinia

 Drag to see more

-An entire restored block in the Villanova quarter, built around an inner courtyard that opens up into a square of its own — boutiques, three restaurants, a spa, and the Gli Uffici terrace overlooking Largo Carlo Felice.
-Seventy-two rooms across five categories; the suites are double the size of the classic rooms and worth the upgrade if you want the marble bathrooms with both tub and rain shower.
-Underfloor heating throughout.
+An entire restored block in the Villanova quarter, built around a colonnaded inner courtyard — 64 rooms and suites, boutiques, restaurants and bars (Osteria del Forte and the American Bar among them), and a spa.
+The suites are notably bigger than the classic rooms and worth the upgrade for the marble bathrooms.
 Member of Leading Hotels of the World.
 Open year-round, which makes this the best winter-trip base on the island.

 What it's known for